Stuff Chicken Breast With Quinoa

 In a large deep sided frying pan, add two tablespoons of extra virgin olive oil.
 When pan is hot, add onions and apples.
 Saute until soft.
 Add corn and cooked quinoa to the pan.
 Stir to combine all the ingredients.
 Season with salt and black pepper to taste.
 Leave half the stuffing aside for garnish.
 Set aside

-Drizzle extra virgin olive oil generously over the chops (both sides) and rub with fresh sage and garlic.
+Drizzle extra virgin olive oil generously over the chicken (both sides) and rub with fresh sage and garlic.
 Season well with salt and black pepper.
 Make a slit in the side of each chop.
-Stuff each pork chop with stuffing.
+Stuff each chicken breast with stuffing.

 Preheat oven to 450 F.

-You can also use pan drippings to glaze the chops because that's where all the great flavor is and color.
+You can also use pan drippings to glaze the chicken breast because that's where all the great flavor is and color.
 Remove from heat and allow to rest before serving.

-In a large serving platter, cover the bottom with stuffing and arrange pork chops on top.
-Glaze the chops with pan drippings and garnish with fresh sage or herbs of your choice.
+In a large serving platter, cover the bottom with stuffing and arrange chicken breast on top.
+Glaze the chicken with pan drippings and garnish with fresh sage or herbs of your choice.